-Basic Advice for Most Car Accident Victims
+Basic Legal Information for Most Car Accident Victims

 The following is some advice that applies in almost all car collision claims – if you have any questions or wish to discuss anything in more detail, please contact us.
 In most cases, the statute of limitations for an injury claim is 2 years from the date of the injury.
 Sometimes, it can be shorter or longer so it is important to speak to an attorney about your case.
 Even if your statute of limitations is 2 years, you should not wait 2 years to resolve your claim, but do use some of that time to ensure you are thoroughly diagnosed and treated for any condition related to the collision.